suraj-kadam-9611/Ai-Finance-manager/README.md

-# 💰 AI-Based Personal Finance Manager
+# 💰 AI-Based Personal Finance Manager ( In Beta Version)

 An AI-powered personal finance manager that helps users track expenses, set goals, and get smart financial recommendations based on their spending patterns.